Mini Fridges have to run 24 hours a day so it’s important to look after them to prevent a fire risk.

 - Always register a new mini fridge with the manufacturer.
 That way you can be contacted easily if a safety recall is required.
 While the chances of a faulty product causing serious damage are small, the risk is still there and returning a faulty product or ordering its repair is very easy to do.
-To register all your appliances, regardless of age, visit Register My Appliance.
+To register all your appliances, regardless of age, visit our Product Registration page.

 - Check that your mini fridge has a UK plug, but if it doesn’t, do not use a UK travel adaptor, but rather have the retailer fit the mini fridge with a UK plug.